Breast Reconstruction Surgery

 Cost information

-We offer all forms of breast reconstruction.
 Breast reconstruction is complex surgery requiring a high level of expertise.
-There will be out-of-pocket costs for all patients, but we strive to minimise these costs.
+There will be out-of-pocket costs for all patients.

 Fat grafting to the breast is a frequently performed procedure in breast reconstruction, and there may be additional costs associated with this.
 Fortunately, from November 1 2021, a new item number has been introduced for fat grafting to the breast after treatment for breast cancer.
-This allows for coverage of hospital and anaesthetic costs (by Medicare and your private health insurance) as well as partial coverage of surgical costs.
-Fat grafting is often performed in association with other revisions including implant exchange, nipple reconstruction, flap modifications and breast reduction procedures (for symmetry).
-Please contact us for more information about this.
+This allows for coverage of hospital and some anaesthetic costs (by Medicare and your private health insurance) as well as partial coverage of surgical costs.
+However, despite the applicability of item numbers, patients may have additional out-of-pocket costs associated with the high-cost consumables required for this procedure.

 It is best to check your level of cover with your health fund.
 Below are some item numbers that are frequently used and which may apply to you – these can be quoted to your health fund to check whether you would be covered for certain procedures.